clusterinthecloud/docs/source/node-images.rst

 Configuring node images
 =======================

+.. admonition:: What is this page about?

+    This page explains how you can configure the image that is used on the compute nodes.

 The images that are used by the compute nodes are built using `Packer <https://packer.io>`_.
 The initial image is build automatically when the cluster is first created with the bare essentials needed to run jobs.